tmoraut07/Image-Classifier-CNN/README.md

 (In progress)

-Bear species image classification using a convolutional neural network.
+Bear species image classifier using a convolutional neural network.